These regulations are also available in the current NC 4-H Awards Handbook.

 - A team is composed of two individuals except in 4-H Entertains, which has no limit.
 If team members are not in the same age division, they must compete in the older division.
 CloverBuds are not able to participate in 4-H Entertains.

 - No live animals may be used in any presentation.
-Firearms and/or weapons or anything resembling these are not allowed during any presentation.
+Firearms and/or weapons or anything resembling these is not allowed during any presentation.

 - Donor contacts and addresses can be obtained through the North Carolina 4-H Development Office.